hejare/jaws/README.md

 ## Cron jobs

 - Cron jobs for triggering jaws are setup with [cron-job.org](https://console.cron-job.org/).
-- Login with hej@hejare.se email adress to view, edit and create new cron jobs
+- Login with jaws@skojinnovation.se email adress to view, edit and create new cron jobs
 - [Info](docs/scheduling.md) about what each cron job does and when it is triggered

 ## _Further Documentation_